JadenRuan/COMPSCI326_Group_Project/README.md

 Key Features:
-- Subtabs for vendors to describe their products and availability.
-This will allow vendors to promote their products and inform students about what products they can purchase.
+- Subtabs for vendors to describe their goods and availability.
+This will allow users to see what products they can buy.
-- Reviews section to comment on different vendors and their products.
-This will allow vendors to get feedback and see which products did well versus ones that did not as well and be able to restock accordingly.
-- Homepage for visitors to browse vendors and their products.
-This will allow visitors to see a catalog of vendors and explore any they are interested in.
+- File drag-and-drop UI for image uploads.
+This will allow users to easily upload images (profile picture, product images).
+- Multi-step account creation with user feedback.
+This will guide the user through creating their account.
+- Wishlist for the products a user wants to bookmark.
+This will allow users to save their desired products, improving the UX.

 Team Member List: